The Little Mermaid (2023 film): Voice cast

-Art Malik will be portraying Grimsby, Eric's loyal butler and confidant who sees to it that Eric finds the right girl to marry.
-Also slated to appear are Lorena Andrea as Perla; Simone Ashley as Indira; Kajsa Mohammar as Karina; Nathalie Sorrell as Caspia; Karolina Conchet as Mala; and Sienna King as Tameka, the daughters of Triton and Ariel’s sisters, renamed for the film.
+Additionally, Martina Laird appears as Lashana, one of the maids in Eric's castle, who is based on Carlotta from the animated film; Emily Coates appears as Rosa, a young girl who works as a maid in Eric's castle; Christopher Fairbank and John Dagleish appear as Hawkins and Mulligan, two of Eric's shipmates; Jude Akuwudike appears as Joshua, a fisherman who discovers Ariel in her human form; and Russell Balogh and Adrian Christopher appear as two of King Triton's guards.
+Also appearing as the daughters of Triton and Ariel's sisters (renamed for the film) are Lorena Andrea as Perla, Simone Ashley as Indira, Karolina Conchet as Mala, Sienna King as Tamika, Kajsa Mohammar as Karina, and Nathalie Sorrell as Caspia.

-Additionally, Jessica Alexander, Russell Balogh, and Adrian Christopher have been cast in undisclosed roles.
+Flotsam and Jetsam, Ursula's green moray eel minions appear.
+Jodi Benson, the original voice of Ariel in the animated film, cameos as a market vendor who hands Ariel a dinglehopper during her tour of the kingdom.
+Eric's Old English Sheepdog Max appears, portrayed by Gary and Edna respectively, with the latter being uncredited.

 Production

 Development

 In May 2016, Walt Disney Pictures began developing a live-action adaptation of Hans Christian Andersen's fairy tale "The Little Mermaid".
 Three months later, Lin-Manuel Miranda and Marc Platt signed on to produce the film, which was confirmed to be a remake of the Disney's 1989 animated film of the same name.
-On December 6, 2017, it was reported that Rob Marshall was being courted by the Walt Disney Company to direct the film, while Jane Goldman will serve as screenwriter.
+On December 6, 2017, it was reported that Rob Marshall was being courted by the Walt Disney Company to direct the film, while Jane Goldman would serve as screenwriter.
 On December 5, 2018, Marshall revealed that he, along with John DeLuca and Marc Platt were hired to begin developing the project for film adaptation, and said that "John and [Marshall] have begun our work trying to explore it and figure it out", as he felt that "it's a very complicated movie to take from animation to live-action.
 Live-action's a whole other world so you have to be very careful about how that's done, but so we're starting the exploration phase".
 Later in December, Marshall was officially hired as director for the film.
 During an interview on December 21, 2018, Marshall revealed that the film is in very early stages of development, stating that the studio is trying to explore ways to translate the original film's story into live-action.
 On July 3, 2019, David Magee, who previously wrote the screenplay for Marshall's Mary Poppins Returns, was revealed to have written the script with Goldman.
 Magee would receive sole credit for the screenplay.
 On February 10, 2020, Miranda revealed that rehearsals for the film had already begun.